 For the hops, I use a 50/50 blend of Fuggles and Glacier in a 40-minute addition, enough to yield 30 IBUs.
 Fuggles are classic and perfectly appropriate here, with their earthy and woody character.
 Cutting in the Glacier echoes the woody notes while adding a brighter melon/apricot note.
 The 40-minute addition makes it easy to get the bitterness while preserving enough of the flavors.

-Finally, yeast: I use my good old Wyeast 1007 (German Ale) yeast here.
-Why?
-Because we want to maximize attenuation, and I get a bit more out of the 1007 than the Irish Ale yeasts available, while at the same time developing a pleasant berry ester.
-Wyeast 1007 is also less likely to produce diacetyl than its Irish cousins.
-It’s your call, of course, but I’d recommend going with the German over the Irish, despite the stylistic national mismatch.
+Finally, yeast: Have you heard this one before?
+Time once again for my good old Wyeast 1007 German Ale yeast.
+Why the stylistic national mismatch?
+Because we want attenuation, and I get a bit more out of the 1007 than the Irish Ale strains available.
+At the same time, it develops a pleasant berry ester that fits the profile.
+This strain is also less likely to produce diacetyl than its Irish cousins.

 Process: To drive attenuation, mash no higher than 152°F (67°C).
 I also ferment this somewhat fast and warm: I begin at 65°F (19°C) and raise the temperature 2°F (1°C) per day for three days, then hold.
 This will be a quick fermentation since there’s not much for the yeast to consume; primary fermentation likely finishes within 72 hours.
 I wait at least a week after that, just to ensure it’s really “done,” then cold-crash and package.
 Optionally, you could serve this on nitrogenated gas. ([See “How to Serve Beer on Nitro,” beerandbrewing.com])https://beerandbrewing.com/how-to-serve-beer-on-nitro/).)
 Otherwise, limit the carbonation to about 1.5 volumes of CO2, to approximate that softer mouthfeel.